AMSII/blue/blue/w16d1/refresher.md

 # Refresher!

 ## Do the following!
 If you finish all the steps, you'll get 20 bonus points to our pre-break assignment!
+Call me over when you're done (have the JS console open in Chrome)

 1. Create a folder called "Refresher" in your "name" folder on your Desktop.